 Access and Use LEI Data

 The business card information available with the legal entity reference data, e.g. the official name of a legal entity and its registered address, is referred to as ‘Level 1’ data.
-It provides the answer to the question of ‘who is who’.
-The LEI data pool is currently being enhanced to include the ‘Level 2’ data that answers the question of ‘who owns whom’.
+It provides the answer to the question of who is who.
+In addition, the LEI data pool includes the ‘Level 2’ data that answers the question of who owns whom.